-Having examined the Nehruvian agenda for technology in India, I now go on to discuss two moments that speak a different resolution, one in nationalist language itself, that proposed the opposite stance to that of Nehru - in a word, resistance to technology; and the other, in Marxist agenda - the turn to culture.
-This sub-section will deal with the nationalist movement of resistance.
+Having examined the Nehruvian agenda for technology in India, I now go on to discuss two moments that speak a different resolution, one in nationalist language itself, that proposed the opposite stance to that of Nehru - in a word, resistance to technology; and the other, in Marxist agendas - the turn to culture.
+This chapter will deal with the nationalist moment of resistance.